 I think I have been grabbing and pulling with my poling arm/hand, because extending well from a roller ski is not evident as it may be with a ski on snow.
 One can fall sideways from a wheeled ski much more easily that one can on snow skis.

 As in leg extension, arm extension in poling can begin with the hand “landing” on the outer metacarpals, then pronating towards the thumb, so that the arm rotates inward against the counter-rotation of the shoulder girdle, just like an extending leg rotates inward against the counter-rotation of the pelvis.

-Here is a photo of a skier beautifully extending her body from head to toe, and poling without compression, followed by the author doing the best he can!
+Here is a photo of Norwegian Bente Skari beautifully extending her body from head to toe, and poling without compression, followed by the author doing the best he can!